128technology/docs/docs/config_command_guide.md

 Log categories

 Options:
-ATCS    Components related to the SSR Analytics Engine.
+- ATCS: Components related to the SSR Analytics Engine.
-CFGD    Components related to the SSR Configuration Engine.
+- CFGD: Components related to the SSR Configuration Engine.
-DATA    Components related to the configuration and state databases.
+- DATA: Components related to the configuration and state databases.
-DISC    Discovery-based components (except BFD).
+- DISC: Discovery-based components (except BFD).
 Today this is DHCP and ARP.
-USER    User-created log messages, generated via the &#x27;write&#x27; command.
+- USER: User-created log messages, generated via the &#x27;write&#x27; command.
-FLC     Control system for packet forwarding.
+- FLC: Control system for packet forwarding.
-FLPP    System for processing the initial packet of each new session.
+- FLPP: System for processing the initial packet of each new session.
-HWMC    Control system for packet processing.
+- HWMC: Control system for packet processing.
-IPC     The subsystem responsible for messaging between components within the SSR product.
+- IPC: The subsystem responsible for messaging between components within the SSR product.
-LINK    The subsystem for inter-node communication (today, BFD).
+- LINK: The subsystem for inter-node communication (today, BFD).
-PLAT    Components related to the underlying platform management.
+- PLAT: Components related to the underlying platform management.
-PLUG    Components related to plugin management.
+- PLUG: Components related to plugin management.
-RDB     The subsystem responsible for synchronizing data between nodes.
+- RDB: The subsystem responsible for synchronizing data between nodes.
-RTG     Components related to the routing engine.
+- RTG: Components related to the routing engine.
-SNMP    Components related to the SNMP engine.
+- SNMP: Components related to the SNMP engine.
-SATF    Failures related to multi-threaded session setup.
+- SATF: Failures related to multi-threaded session setup.
-SESS    Components related to session setup.
+- SESS: Components related to session setup.
-STEP    Components related to STEP.
+- STEP: Components related to STEP.
-TEST    Components related to testing.
+- TEST: Components related to testing.
-UTIL    Components related to utility libraries.
+- UTIL: Components related to utility libraries.
-DPDK    Components related to DPDK.
+- DPDK: Components related to DPDK.
-DNS     Components related to DNS.
+- DNS: Components related to DNS.
-HTTP    Components related to HTTP request/response processing.
+- HTTP: Components related to HTTP request/response processing.
-PCLI    All the PCLI&#x27;s log messages.
+- PCLI: All the PCLI&#x27;s log messages.
-BONS    Components related to the configuration database.
+- BONS: Components related to the configuration database.
-LDAP    All the System Security Services Daemon logs.
+- LDAP: All the System Security Services Daemon logs.
-RIB     Components related to routing changes.
+- RIB: Components related to routing changes.
-IDP     Components related to IDP.
+- IDP: Components related to IDP.

 ## `configure authority router system log-level`